-In FY16 and FY17, our Hazardous Waste Management Program initiated hazardous waste risk reduction audits as part of the annual Environmental Management Systems Objectives & Targets.
+During FY17, our Hazardous Waste Management Program implemented the installation's hazardous waste risk reduction audits as part of the annual Environmental Management Systems Objectives & Targets.
 Our hazardous waste personnel were entrusted by the CG to review, monitor, and verify all hazardous waste released for Treatment Storage and/or Disposal Facility in addition to contractor provided service from Defense Logistics Agency-Hazardous Material Management Center.
-The completed audit resulted in a total review of 2,457 hazardous waste containers and highlighted numerous discrepancies, which ranged from container mismarking to mixed waste streams and packaging issues.
-The FY16 and FY17 audits revealed 496 errors and led to the rejection of 123 containers for final disposition, and the subsequent transition from contractor based Hazardous Waste operations to an internally run operation.
-The successful execution of the risk reduction audits allowed for 3,275 waste containers to be properly identified and marked for final disposition - accounting for \$1,071,000 in disposal cost.
+The completed audit resulted in a total review of 2,457 hazardous waste containers and highlighted numerous discrepancies, which ranged from container mismarking, to mixed waste streams and packaging issues.
+The FY17 audits revealed 496 errors and led to the rejection of 123 containers for final disposition and the subsequent transition from contractor based Hazardous Waste operations to an internally run operation.
+The successful execution of the risk reduction audits and transition to an internally run operation allowed for 3,353 waste containers to be properly identified and marked for final disposition - accounting for \$1,657,000 in disposal cost.
 Additionally, 164 Hazardous Waste Profile Sheets were reviewed, corrected, and approved; pinpointing issues with incorrect waste coding and identification.
 This auditing system reduced liability to the Marine Corps by ensuring accuracy and complete cradle-to-grave tracking.